-This crochet mesh sweater is a versatile, lightweight, and stylish cropped top made with multiple stitch patterns.
+This crochet sweater is a versatile, lightweight, and stylish cropped top made with multiple stitch patterns.
 Its unique layering of colors, yarn textures, and stitches makes it visually stunning and suitable for various styles.
-The pattern is designed to allow creative freedom, such as experimenting with colors, yarn weights, and lengths, making it special and personal to the crafter.
+The pattern is designed to allow creative freedom, such as experimenting with colors, yarn weights, and lengths, making it special and personal to the crocheter.

 Crochet Mesh Sweater Pattern with Multi-Stitch Rows